DistDF: Time-Series Forecasting Needs Joint-Distribution Wasserstein Alignment: Methodology

-where $\mathcal{B}(\Sigma_{X,Y}, \Sigma_{X,\hat{Y}})=\mathrm{Tr}\left(\Sigma_{X,Y} + \Sigma_{X,\hat{Y}} - 2 \sqrt{\Sigma_{X,Y}^{1/2}\Sigma_{X,\hat{Y}}\Sigma_{X,Y}^{1/2}} \right)$, $\mathrm{Tr}(\cdot)$ denotes matrix trace. \end{lemma}
+where $\mathcal{B}(\mathbf{\Sigma}_{\mathbf{x},\mathbf{y}}, \mathbf{\Sigma}_{\mathbf{x},\hat{\mathbf{y}}})=\mathrm{Tr}\left(\mathbf{\Sigma}_{\mathbf{x},\mathbf{y}} + \mathbf{\Sigma}_{\mathbf{x},\hat{\mathbf{y}}} - 2 \sqrt{\mathbf{\Sigma}_{\mathbf{x},\mathbf{y}}^{1/2}\mathbf{\Sigma}_{\mathbf{x},\hat{\mathbf{y}}}\mathbf{\Sigma}_{\mathbf{x},\mathbf{y}}^{1/2}} \right)$, $\mathrm{Tr}(\cdot)$ denotes matrix trace. \end{lemma}

-\paragraph{Theoretical Justification. } Theorem~\ref{thm:align} shows that minimizing the joint-distribution Wasserstein discrepancy to zero guarantees the alignment of conditional distributions.
-This result enables using the joint discrepancy as a learning objective for training forecast models.
-Under a Gaussian assumption (likewise MSE), this discrepancy has an analytical form (Lemma~\ref{lem:gaussian}), obviating the need to solve the complex transport problem of Definition~\ref{def:kantoro}.
-The proof is available in Appendix \ref{sec:theory}.

-The use of Wasserstein discrepancy for distribution alignment is highly inspired by domain adaptation field~\citep{otda}.
+The use of Wasserstein discrepancy for distribution alignment is inspired by the domain adaptation literature~\citep{otda}.
 However, one key distinction warrants emphasis.
-Domain adaptation dominantly aligns the \textit{marginal distributions of inputs} to improve generalization; in contrast, we align the \textit{conditional distributions} of model outputs and labels to perform supervised training.
-To our knowledge, this represents a technically innovative strategy.
+Domain adaptation primarily aligns the \textit{marginal distributions of inputs} to improve cross-domain generalization; in contrast, we align the \textit{conditional distributions} of model outputs and labels to perform multi-task learning, which represents a technically innovative strategy in multi-task supervised learning.